Documentation

 HDL simulator

-You can perform VHDL simulation for OpenTRNG blocks using GHDL or other various simulators such as QuestaSim.
-Ensure that the ghdl command (or other simulator command) is accessible in your path.
-Testbenches for simulation and verification are written in python with cocotb.
-The generated waves (vcd files) can be displayed with GTKWave.
+command (or the appropriate simulator command) is accessible in your system’s path.
+Testbenches for simulation and verification are written in Python using cocotb.
+The generated waveforms (vcd

 Hardware